-The NIDCD recognizes a responsibility to assist in supporting scientific meetings that are directed toward research objectives clearly within the field of communication sciences and disorders.
+NIDCD recognizes a responsibility to assist in supporting scientific meetings that are directed toward research objectives clearly within the field of communication sciences and disorders.

-As of spring 2021, conference grant applicants (R13/U13) must include plans to enhance diversity during the selection of organizing committees, speakers, and other invited participants, such as session chairs and panel discussants; and outreach plans to ensure a diverse pool of attendees.
+NIDCD expects all its funded conferences to create a meeting that is open to all, diverse, and inclusive.
+Conference grant applicants (R13/U13) must include plans to enhance diversity during the selection of organizing committees, speakers, and other invited participants, such as session chairs and panel discussants; and outreach plans to ensure a diverse pool of attendees.
 Though the proposed plans will not be scored individually, they will be considered in the overall impact score (see Updated Guidelines on Enhancing Diversity and Creating Safe Environments in Conferences Supported by NIH Grants and Cooperative Agreements, NOT-OD-21-053).
 In addition, as noted in the announcement, it is expected that organizers of NIH-supported conferences employ strategies that seek to prevent or mitigate the effects of discrimination and harassment, sexual and otherwise.
 In 2022, NIH issued additional application requirements designed to promote safe environments at conferences supported by NIH grants and cooperative agreements (NOT-OD-22-074).